 Figure 3: HRC-I raster scan observation of Ar Lac in chip coordinates.
-Circles around each observation point have the 50%-90% encircled energy radii \times 5.
+Circles around each observation point have the 50%-90% encircled energy radii $\times$ 5.
 The data are fit to a 2-D quadratic function to find the optical axis.
-Data taken in September 2015.
+Data taken in September 2017.
 The numbers under the circles are the OBSIDs of the observations.

 Figure 4: Same as Fig. 3 but zoomed in to the optical axis region.
-The five colored ×'s are the positions of quadratic function minimum for 50% - 90% encircled energy fit.
+The five colored ×'s are the positions of quadratic function minimum for 50%-90% encircled energy fit.
 The colored circles indicate their encircled energy radii.
-The black circles are the 1- σ fit errors.
+The black circles are the 1- $\sigma$ fit errors.
 The black × marks the optical axis position, taken as the mean of the above 5 minimums.
-The black oval is the 1- σ error ellipse.
+The black oval is the 1- $\sigma$ error ellipse.
+The + at the lower-left corner and the circles around it are the 5 ks on-axis observation (OBSID 19815) and its 50%-90% encircled energy radii ×5.